 - 1. Make an appointment to talk with your advisor to discuss options. - 2.
-Complete the Change in Progression form (see Appendix G); be sure to obtain the advisor's signature. - 3.
-Notify, and submit the signed Change in Progression form, to the Pre-Licensure ProgramCommittee Chairperson. - 4.
+Complete the Change in Progression form (see Appendix C); be sure to obtain the advisor's signature. - 3.
+Notify, and submit the signed Change in Progression form, to the Pre-Licensure Program Director.
+The PLP Director will present the progression form to the Pre-Licensure Program Committee. - 4.
 The Pre-Licensure Program Committee makes recommendations regarding requests.

-While an alternative plan may be approved, taking a course is dependent on available space (see Appendix H for Guidelines for Reviewing Student Requests for Returning tothe School of Nursing). - 5.
-The Pre-Licensure Program Committee will notify the Pre-Licensure ProgramCoordinator. - 6.
-The Pre-Licensure Program Coordinator will notify the School of Nursing Chairperson of the Pre-Licensure Committee's recommendation. - 7.
-The student can expect a written response from the Pre-Licensure Program Committee within one week following the date of the committee review. - 8.
-If the student is dissatisfied with the Pre-Licensure Program Committee's recommendation, the student may appeal to the School of Nursing Chairperson. - 9.
-When the repeated course has been successfully completed, written notification by the student must be made to the faculty advisor and Pre-Licensure Program Coordinator, who notifies the School of Nursing Chairperson and the Pre-Licensure Program Committee.
+- While an alternative plan may be approved, taking a course is dependent on available space (see Appendix D for Guidelines for Reviewing Student Requests for Returning to the School of Nursing). - 5.
+The student can expect a written response from the PLP Director within one week following the date of the committee review. - 6.
+If the student is dissatisfied with the Pre-Licensure Program Committee's recommendation, the student may appeal to the School of Nursing Chairperson. - 7.
+When the repeated course has been successfully completed, the PLP Director will direct the student regarding registration options dependent on the clinical space available.